andrasq/node-qtimeit/Readme.md

 has been run `count` times.
 The testFunction itself will be invoked with a callback that the test must call for timeit to finish.

+Note that timing functions taking callbacks does not yet subtract out all the test loop overhead and under-reports the actual throughput.
+With callbacks it is good to loop inside the testFunction as well, to amortize the overhead.

 Notes on Timing
 ---------------